 The Writing Program offers a variety of internship opportunities for credit.
+While any of these internships can be taken for elective credit toward graduation, ONE internship course can count toward the following programs:

 The Editing Internship

-The Editing Internship runs every Fall semester and provides hands-on experience in academic publishing.
+This internship course provides hands-on experience in academic publishing.
 In preparation for the yearly publication of the scholarly journal, Dialogues@RU, interns review student submissions, choose the strongest essays, provide editing assistance to authors, prepare for press, and develop advertising material for social media sites.

 Creating a Research Conference Internship